-Listing of locations that process payments and management's representation that the listing is complete was obtained.
+Obtained a listing of locations that process payments for the fiscal period, and management provided representation that the listing is complete.
+Selected all locations that process payments as there were less than 5.

 - B. For each location selected under procedure #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that - i.
 At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase;